Cit Bank vs. Valley Direct

 Strengths

-• Valley Direct's Google Play rating is 4.5.
+- Valley Direct has a higher Google Play rating of 4.5.

 Potential Drawbacks